Mental health and wellbeing

 Disability and Dyslexia Service

-If a student discloses that they have an existing mental health diagnosis you can also refer them to the Disability and Dyslexia Service (DDS).
+If a student discloses that they have an existing mental health diagnosis you should refer them to the Disability and Dyslexia Service (DDS), in line with our duties under the Equality Act (2010).
 DDS can offer support in applying for the Disabled Student’s Allowance (DSA) scheme, as well as accessing reasonable adjustments such as exam arrangements.
 Students with a mental health diagnosis can access the Disability Advisers (Mental Health) who are based in the Disability and Dyslexia Service.
 They can be reached on firstname.lastname@example.org.